NTIA/sigmf-ns-ntia/ntia-diagnostics.sigmf-ext.md

 ## 1 Global

-The `ntia-sensor` extension adds the following name/value pairs to the `global` SigMF object:
+The `ntia-diagnostics` extension adds the following name/value pairs to the `global` SigMF object:

 | name          | required | type                                      | unit | description                                   |
 |---------------|----------|-------------------------------------------|------|-----------------------------------------------|